 (f ∘ g)(x)

-The ∘ symbol denotes a composite function - it looks similar to the multiplication symbol, ⋅, but does not mean the same thing. (f ∘ g)(x) is the same thing as f(g(x)).
+The ∘ symbol denotes a composite function - it looks similar to the multiplication symbol, ⋅, but does not mean the same thing.
+Composite functions can also be written in a different way: (f ∘ g)(x) is equivalent to f(g(x)).
+Similarly (g ∘ f)(x) and g(f(x)) are also equivalent.

 You can use composite functions to check if two functions are inverses of each other because they will follow the rule: